 Weather: Mallorca enjoys a Mediterranean climate, with hot summers and mild winters.
 The peak tourist season is from June to August, but spring and autumn offer pleasant weather and fewer crowds.

-Respecting Local Customs: Mallorca is a Spanish island with its own distinct culture and customs.
-Respect local traditions, such as siesta time (afternoon rest), to fully immerse yourself in the island experience.
+Local Customs: Mallorca is a Spanish island with its own distinct culture and customs.
+Local traditions, such as siesta time (afternoon rest), are highly valued.

 Language: The official languages of Mallorca are Catalan and Spanish (Castilian), with the locals adopting their own dialect called Mallorquin.
 English and German are widely spoken throughout the island, especially in the tourist areas.
 You might like to take a Spanish phrase book like this one.